 "For some research, the Very Long Baseline Array can work with other radio observatories, such as the Very Large Array in New Mexico or the 330-foot-diameter dish now being built in Green Bank, West Virginia, a highly specialized instrument for close-up zooming.
 When Japan launches a 33-foot radio dish into orbit next year, the world's first space radio telescope will use the Very Long Baseline Array's correlator in Socorro as its "brain," and will tie in with the array for joint observations.
 Maybe they'll call it Very, Very Long Baseline astronomy."

 It is noted that to obtain this order of resolution, a global infrastructure is required.
-It is important that adequate safeguards exist, that prevent from using this means for nefarious purposes of global scale.
+Given that this global infrastructure exists, adequate safeguards against dual-use are required, to forbid the use for nefarious purposes of global scale.

 Figure 4: Image from the article "Globe Spanning Telescope" by Ray Nelson (from magazine "Popular Mechanics").